Jose Maria Quijano Wallis: Life

 His parents were Manuel de Jesús Quijano y Ordóñez (born in Latacunga, Ecuador) and Rafaela Wallis y Caldas, daughter of an English physician, George Wallis, and Baltazara Jorge Caldas, younger sister of the wise and patriotic Francisco José de Caldas.
 He also served as Congressman in both houses, Governor of Cauca, and Secretary Foreign Affairs, of Finance and Development, and of Treasury and Public Credit.

 Finished his studies Regidor went from Popayan, 1865 to 1867 to the Legislature of Cauca, and later was Secretary to the Government of that State in 1867, Principal of the College of Popayan and teacher of various kinds in 1869.
 Deputy to the House of Representatives in 1870 and 71, and Senator in 1872.
 Back from a trip to Europe was Secretary to the Governor of Cauca and in 1875 the Director of Public Instruction in the State.
 Again deputy in 1876, he had under his charge the credit portfolio of the Treasury and Office.

 Later in 1878, he was appointed Chargé d'Affaires and Consul General in the Kingdom of Italy, close to His Majesty the King Umberto, where he remained until 1881.
 During the time of his stay in Europe travel and study made important and deserved the high honor of receiving the Cross of Commander of the Order of Saints Maurice and Lazarus.

 He was elected President of the Colombian Academy of Jurisprudence in 1913.

 Selected works

-The following is a work authored by Jose Maria Quijano Wallis:
+Works authored by Jose Maria Quijano Wallis include the following.